Unity-Technologies/ml-agents/docs/Installation.md

        width="500" border="10" />
 </p>

-## Windows Users
+## Environment Setup
-For setting up your environment on Windows, we have created a [detailed guide](Installation-Windows.md) to setting up your env.
-For Mac and Linux, continue with this guide.
+For setting up your environment follow this [guide](Using-Virtual-Environment.md).

-## Mac and Unix Users

 ### Clone the ML-Agents Toolkit Repository